WHAT TO DO IN TROGIR IN ONE DAY

-You can also visit the Cathedral – Katedrala Sv.
+You can visit the inside of the Cathedral – Katedrala Sv.
 Lovre (Cathedral of St. Lawrence) for a small entry fee.
 It is a UNESCO World Heritage Site now as well.

 This triple-aisled basilica was built mostly in the 13th century during the Romanesque period.
 While I could not enter, I spotted the Romanesque portal, one of the church’s masterpieces.

 See the Clock Tower

-At the main square of Trogir, right next to the Cathedral, you will also see a beautiful clock tower.
+At the main square of Trogir, right next to the Cathedral, you will also see St. Sebastian’s church with the clock tower.

 Enjoy the Views From Kamerlengo Castle